Species | Red Bluff Diversion Dam | Tisdale RST | Knights Landing RST | Sac Trawl (Sherwood) | Chipps Island Trawl | Salvage |

 LAD winter-run presence in the Delta is high based on historical monitoring.

-Steelhead presence in the Delta is increasing based on historical monitoring.
+Steelhead presence in the Delta is high based on historical monitoring.

 Natural Winter-run Chinook